Lemoncode/react-image-focal-point/examples/controlled/README.md

 # Controlled

-This example shows how to provide some initial focal point values.
+In this example you can check how to set an initial focal point value (by default it is show centered, but you can override it).

-## How to use
+## How to apply this feature in your code

 Import the library styles and the component.
 Use it with minimal properties: